Blakeoramo/DeltaSM64/README.md

-# MOP5
-Read the HackerSM64 readme below for build instructions.

-**This repo is a fork of the HackerSM64 repo by Reonu, which includes the following changes in the HackerSM64 readme below:**
--
-- This fork adds more objects you can use in the game, including the objects from More Objects Patch 4 (by me).
-- Refer for commit history for legacy changes made on this fork
-#
 # ![](https://i.imgur.com/CeOukzk.gif) HackerSM64 ![](https://i.imgur.com/s0LUbTo.gif)

 **AFTER CLONING THE REPO, CHECK OUT THE `include/config` FOLDER BEFORE ANYTHING ELSE!
 THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.**